griddb/c_client/3rd_party/3rd_party.md

 This product contains third-party libraries as below.

+This product contains software from Apache License, Version 2.0(http://www.apache.org/licenses/LICENSE-2.0) (omaha).
+See below for the copyrights and terms of use/disclaimers of the respective software.
+                #
+                3rd_party/Apache_License-2.0.txt
+                3rd_party/omaha

 This product contains software from The MIT License (http://opensource.org/licenses/MIT) (libebb).
 See below for the copyrights and terms of use/disclaimers of the respective software.